Skip to main content

 Arguments: -F or --output-format

 Use this option to specify the output format.
 Some commands that output sequences have a default output format.
 For example, the default output format for the concat subcommand is nexus.
-If you want to convert the sequences to a different format, you need to specify the output format.
+Specify the output format if you want to convert the sequences to a different format.
 Use can check the default value for each subcommand using the segul <command> <subcommand> --help option.

 Supported output sequence formats: